Quarterly Census of Employment and Wages

 Size of Business

-The Size of Business Report contains the number of businesses, number of employees, and payroll organized by employment size, industry, and county for California and the metropolitan areas.
+The Size Data for California (Quarterly) contains the number of businesses, number of employees, and payroll organized by employment size, industry, and county for California and the metropolitan areas.
 The Size of Business data for California, counties, and metropolitan areas are released annually using data from the third quarter, which is the most seasonally stable quarter.
 The Statewide Size of Business data (not aggregated by county or metropolitan area level) are available quarterly.

 Tables for California, counties and the metropolitan areas include breakouts at the major industry levels grouped by nine size categories based on the number of employees and businesses: